We strive to provide quality residential communities that encourage residents’ personal and professional growth and development.

 Lindenwood offers a wide variety of choices for students who opt to live on campus.
-Available are traditional style dorms and non-traditional, off-campus apartments and houses for upperclassman.
+Available are traditional style dorms and non-traditional houses for upperclassman.
 You'll also enjoy exciting new meal options in the Lindenwood University dining halls.

 Residential Life gives students a chance to be involved, meet lifelong friends, and be a part of a supporting community, by encouraging students to participate in academic, athletic, and social activities.
 Lindenwood University views residential life as an opportunity to live with others of various ages, cultural backgrounds, and personal interests.

 The Residential Life Office is located in Evans Commons 3010.

 - Football and Athletic Training - August 6, 9 a.m. - 12 p.m.
 (Individual Offices)

 - Cheer, Lion Line, and Lionettes- August 9, 9 a.m. - 12 p.m.
 (Individual Offices)